 Warringah freeway upgrade: air quality monitoring

-Find out how we are monitoring air quality and dust before and during the construction of the Warringah freeway upgrade and construction of the western harbour tunnel in Sydney.
+Find out how we are monitoring air quality and dust before and during the construction of the Warringah freeway upgrade.

 The Warringah freeway upgrade project is part of the construction of the western harbour tunnel.

-We have issued an environment protection licence to Transport for NSW requiring measures to ensure dust from the freeway construction works do not impact on the community and environment.
+We have issued an environment protection licence to Transport for NSW and its contractors requiring measures to ensure dust from the freeway construction works do not impact on the community and environment.

-A network of air quality monitors will check air quality before and during construction.
+A network of air quality monitors (AQMs) will check air quality before and during construction.

 The monitors are not a compliance tool, but they will provide us with information about air quality.
-Site checks and other methods will be used to ensure compliance with Transport for NSW’s licence conditions.
+Site checks and other methods will be used to ensure compliance with the construction contractors' licence conditions.

 Monitoring locations

-The main air quality monitor has been set up at the construction support site at Cammeray Park, opposite the synthetic soccer fields.
+The main AQM has been set up at the construction support site at Cammeray Park, opposite the synthetic soccer fields.

-Ten KOALAs (Know Our Ambient Local Air Quality), portable sensors provided by Queensland University of Technology, have been set up in a line between Wollstonecraft, Cammeray Park and Middle Harbour.
+Ten KOALAs (Know Our Ambient Local Air Quality), portable AQMs provided by Queensland University of Technology, have been set up in a line between Wollstonecraft, Cammeray Park and Middle Harbour.

 The locations of the monitors were selected in consultation with atmospheric scientists from the Department of Planning and Environment.